History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The last surviving city gate of old London

-By the time of the Great Fire of London in 1666 the Bar was in a dire state of disrepair.
+By the time of the Great Fire of London in 1666, the Bar was in a dire state of disrepair.
 It was badly damaged in the fire, and a new Temple Bar was built.
-Tradition says that the rebuilt Bar was designed by Sir Christopher Wren, though there is some doubt as the truth of this.
+Tradition says that the rebuilt Bar was designed by Sir Christopher Wren, though there is some doubt as to the truth of this.
 The material for the new Temple Bar was Portland stone, quarried from royal quarries in Dorset.

 The new design for the Bar called for niches on either flank of the opening on both sides.
 These niches were filled with statues of Queen Anne of Denmark and James I on one side and Charles I and II on the other.

 A row of iron spikes stood out atop the main arch.
 These spikes were used to display the heads of traitors throughout the 18th century.

 In 1878 the Bar was removed to make room for the new Royal Courts of Justice and to allow easier traffic flow.
 It was taken down, brick by brick, and eventually re-erected at Theobalds Park in Hertfordshire.
 Lady Meux of Theobalds Park was known to have entertained luminaries such as Edward VII and Winston Churchill in the chamber above the arch.

 Temple Bar was eventually dismantled once more and returned to London, where it was erected at the entrance to Paternoster Square, behind St Paul's Cathedral.

 Most photos are available for licensing, please contact Britain Express image library.